petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

 `ddm.form.field.type.description`: provide the language key for the description text.
 Make sure the translated value is defined in the `Language.properties` file.

-`ddm.form.field.type.display.order`: set an integer or floating point value to determine where the field is displayed in the Form Builder sidebar.
+`ddm.form.field.type.display.order`: set an integer or floating point value to determine where the field appears in the Form Builder sidebar.
 Fields with the same value are ordered randomly.

 `ddm.form.field.type.icon`: decide which icon type to use for your field.
 Choose any [Clay Icon](https://clayui.com/docs/components/icon.html).